John III of Sweden: Family

 The tomb effigy of Elisabet (Isabella) Johansdotter (c 1570), located in Strängnäs Cathedral, is adorned by a sculpted full-length portrait in limestone.
 One of Sweden's earliest child portraits.

 John married his first wife, Catherine Jagiellon of Poland (1526–83), of the House of Jagiellon, in Vilnius on 4 October 1562.
 In Sweden, she is known as Katarina Jagellonica.
 She was the sister of king Sigismund II Augustus of Poland.

 After Catherine's death, John married his second wife, Gunilla Bielke (1568–1592), on 21 February 1585; they had a son.

 With his mistress Karin Hansdotter (1532–1596) he had at least four illegitimate children.
 John cared for Karin and their children even after he married Catherine Jagiellon, in 1562.
 He found Karin a husband who would care for her and the children.
 In 1561, she married nobleman Klas Andersson (Westgöthe), a friend and servant of John.
 They had a daughter named Brita.

 John continued supporting Karin and his illegitimate children as king, from 1568.
-In 1572 Karin married again, as her first husband was executed for treason by Erik XIV in 1563, to a Lars Henrikson, whom John ennobled in 1576 to care for his issue with Karin.
+In 1572 Karin married again, her first husband having been executed for treason by Erik XIV in 1563, to a Lars Henrikson, whom John ennobled in 1576 to help care for his issue with Karin.
 The same year, he made his daughter Sofia a lady in the castle, as a servant to his sister Princess Elizabeth of Sweden.
 In 1580, John married her to Pontus De la Gardie.
 She later died giving birth to Jacob De la Gardie.